AmberCrafter/Rust-leetcode/Readme.md

 ## Note
  - no148. quicksort not realistic solution, only merge sort can pass.
+ - no156 to no161 were no rust version or need subscribe

 ## Todo
 - [x] no76. (time limit error)